 - Keep your stash secure, especially if you have edibles, like cookies or candy.
 You don’t want your kid to be looking for a snack and grabbing the wrong brownie.

 Again, alcohol consumption offers something of a roadmap.
-Having a beer or cocktail now and then won’t damage your case.
+Having a beer or cocktail now and then probably won’t damage your case.
 But if it impairs your ability to care for your children, it’s going to cause waves.
 The same goes for cannabis use.

 Substance abuse, regardless of the substance, will most likely come up in a child custody dispute.
-If you smoke with your kids in the room, if you get high and forget to pick them up after soccer practice, or if, god forbid, you light up and get behind the wheel, especially if your kids are in the car, that will come back on you.
+If you smoke with your kids in the room, if you get high and forget to pick them up after soccer practice, or if, god forbid, you light up and get behind the wheel–especially if your kids are in the car–that will come back on you.
 And it’s not a good look.